atharvaM89/LeetCode-150-days/README.md

 - Along with each set of problems, you’ll find detailed notes and explanations to help you understand the underlying concepts and approaches.

 Weekly Updates:
-- Every Wednesday, 15 new problems will be added.
+- Every Monday, 20 new problems will be added.
 - Each problem comes with corresponding notes for better clarity.

 *Perfect for anyone preparing for coding interviews or strengthening their DSA foundations.